PrincePatel027/app-menia_FlavorQuest/README.md

 ## Features

-- **Home Page:** <br>&nbsp; Browse through a collection of salad recipes.
+- **Home Page:** Browse through a collection of salad recipes.
 The home page displays a list of categories and allows users to select a category to view related recipes.
-Users can also search for their favorite food and navigate to the favorite page.
+Users can also search for their favorite food and navigate to the favorite page.<br>
-- **Detail Page:** View detailed information about a specific recipe.
+- **Detail Page:** View detailed information about a specific recipe.<br>
-- **Favorite Page:** Save your favorite recipes for quick access.
+- **Favorite Page:** Save your favorite recipes for quick access.<br>

 ## Project Structure